Summer Safety Tips

 - Children age 12 and under should always ride in the back seat and be properly restrained.

-- Children should always ride in the appropriate safety seat for their height and weight (review height and weight guidelines in your seat’s instruction manual).
+- Children should always ride in the appropriate safety seat for their age,height, and weight (review guidelines in your seat’s instruction manual).
 Our Safety Stop team is available to answer your general car seat questions and help you correctly use your child’s car seat.
 Make a free appointment at any of our Safety Stop locations by calling 314.565.0369.*

 - When riding at night, wear reflective clothing and use a bike light.